LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ```

-### Here are some more pics just to show off various text styles made with the Gimp Plugin GEGL Effects CV.
+### Here are some more pics just to show off various text styles made with the Gimp Plugin GEGL Effects
+CV can do everything the normal version can do and more.
 ----------------

 ![image preview](/Image_previews/generated_text_style.png  )